 Replication of research methods from previously published work, without citation – While this is less severe than stealing ideas, it is not necessary as most methods can be rewritten.
 First, always check with the Instructions to Authors of the journal to which you plan to submit your manuscript.
 Some journals encourage using previously published text of methods verbatim (provided that you cite the original work).

-If you find yourself having difficulty re-writing the methods, start with a new file (blank screen) and write down how the methods were performed as if you were telling them to a colleague or student.
-Refer to your lab notebook to make sure that the values and parameters are accurate for your experiment.
-Once done, compare your version with the published version to add any important details.
+When experiencing difficulty re-writing your methods, start with a blank screen and write down how the methods were performed as if you were talking to a colleague or student.
+Refer to your lab notebook to ensure that the values and parameters are accurate for your experiment.
+Next, compare your version with the published version that you are citing to add any important details.
 For some well-established methods, you do not need to provide all of the details, just those that allow a reasonably trained scientist to replicate your findings (even if they have to refer to the paper you cited).
-It is best to cite where the method has been used before, and described in greater detail to allow the reader to check for additional details.
+It is important to cite the source that describes the method in greater detail.
+A common mistake is to cite an intermediary paper in which many of the critical details are missing, forcing the reader to investigate further.

 Self-Plagiarism – Some may think that it is acceptable to re-use one’s own work in a new paper as they are not actually stealing, but they may be wrong.
 Once published, many publishers, and not the authors, own the content of the paper.
 The copyright of open access articles is sometimes owned by the author, so be sure to check if you own the copyright to any text you choose to repurpose.